 While you are cooking, you need to ensure that you wash your hands properly.
 This should include after you handle any raw meats and after cooking.
 Additionally, all counters and surfaces should be thoroughly cleaned and sanitised after raw meats have been anywhere near them.

 Cross-contamination can be easily avoided if the right precautions are taken.
 To eliminate the spread of harmful bacteria in your kitchen, proper cleaning and sanitising practices are required.
-Visit our Resource Centre to learn more about cleaning, sanitising and keeping your kitchen food safe.
+Visit our blog to learn more about cleaning, sanitising and keeping your kitchen food safe.

 Food Safety Training